betsalel-williamson/Src2Pdf/README.md

-# diff-src
+# Code Diff to PDF
-Output a Code Diff to PDF
+Output a Code Diff to PDF.
+The example input file is in the `example` folder.
+It takes as input a text file with the previous and next version of a source code file.
+Next, it runs the `latexdiff` utility to make a nice PDF output of the diff.

 ## Dependencies